fleischr/CarbonEmissionsNFTDesign/README.md

 Level of granularity in emissions reporting/tokenization is up to the organization to decide.
 Generally, its assumed organizations will increase granularity over time.

 Emissions NFTs may have hierarchical relations to another for either cross-organizational scope 3 emissions

+Emissions NFT as a token bound account can hold balances of other tokens - used to represent the present cost/profit or the financial liability/asset of the given set of carbon emissions

 ## Alternate representations